 The sickle red blood cells stick to vessel walls and cause blockages, slowing the flow of blood and stopping oxygen reaching nearby tissues.
 This can cause pain and damage to tissue and organs.
 Also, sickle cells die faster than normal red blood cells, raising risk of anemia, which can also damage organs.

 The disease is caused by a single mutation in a gene that codes for a protein chain in hemoglobin - the molecule in red blood cells that carries oxygen.
 The faulty hemoglobin forms stiff rods within the red cell, making it crescent-shaped.

 Sickle cell disease affects millions of people around the world.
-The number of Americans living with it is not known, but estimates suggest it is around 100,000.
+The number of Americans living with it is not known, but

 Children born with sickle cell disease in high-income countries typically survive and can go on to live full lives and enjoy most of the activities that other people do.
 However, in low-income countries, children born with the disease typically die before they reach their fifth birthday.

 Gene therapy and the promise of CRISPR